Judecoin/wallet/CLI-Wallet-Doc/Windows-README.md

 # Step 2: Setting up your judecoin-wallet-cli account.

 If this is your first time opening the judecoin-wallet-cli it will request for you to specify a wallet name.
-For the purposes of this user guide we will use the example name MyWallet
+For the purposes of this user guide we will use the example name MyWallet.
+Run command:  .\judecoin-wallet-cli.exe  --use-english-language-names

 ```
 Specify wallet file name (e.g., MyWallet).
 If the wallet doesn't exist, it will be created.